Himachal Pradesh – Culture and Tradition

 Himachal Pradesh is a hilly state in Northern India.
-It is one of the most beautiful states of India and known more of as a tourist state, lies in the lap of the King of Mountains, Himalaya, nestling in the lap of nature, it is endowed with lush green forests, bushing streams, emerald meadows, enchanting lakes, and the eternal snows.
+It is one of the most beautiful states of India and know more of as a tourist state, lies in the lap of the King of Mountains, Himalaya, nestling in the lap of nature, it is endowed with lush green forests, bushing streams, emerald meadows, enchanting lakes, and the eternal snows.

 The state is bordered by Jammu and Kashmir on the north, Punjab on the west and south-west, Haryana and Uttar Pradesh on the south, Uttarakhand on the south-east and by the Tibet Autonomous Region on the east.

 Himachal derives its origin from two Hindi words ‘Him’ and ‘Aanchal’, meaning ‘Snow’ and ‘Lap’ respectively.
 Thus, etymologically, Himachal Pradesh stands for the region which lies in the slopes and foothills of the Himalaya.
-Hence Himachal literally means in the lap of snow covered mountains.
+Hence Himachal literally means in the lap of snow-covered mountains.
 It was named by Acharya Diwakar Datt Sharma, one of the great Sanskrit scholar and astrologer of Himachal Pradesh.

-Its most of the snow-draped peaks, hilltops, banks of lakes and rivers or natural caves have been considered as sacred as the Adobe of Gods.
+Its most of the snow-draped peaks, hilltops, banks of lakes and rivers, or natural caves have been considered as sacred as the Adobe of Gods.
 It is also popularly known as “Dev Bhoomi” or Land of Gods.

 Himachal Pradesh has been inhabited by human beings since the dawn of civilization.
 It has a rich and varied history which can be divided into several distinct eras.
 Himachal Pradesh region was called ‘Deva Bhoomi’.
 In the early period, tribes like the Koilis, Halis, Dagis, Dhaugris, Dasa, Khasas, Kinnars, and Kirats inhabited it.